St Michael Cornhill War Memorial

+Commemoration

 The memorial commemorates 2,130 men from the parish – and the neighbouring City of London parishes of St Peter le Poer and St Benet Fink with which it was merged in 1906 – who served in the British armed forces in the First World War.
 About 170 died in the war, listed on a roll of honour kept in the church.

+Description

 It was designed by Richard Reginald Goulden; he had served in the Royal Engineers during the war.
 A maquette is held by the Imperial War Museum.
 The completed 4 m high memorial comprises a Portland stone pylon, topped by a bronze sculptural group cast by the foundry of A.B.
 Burton in Thames Ditton.
 The main figure of the sculpture depicts a standing Archangel Michael with wings erect, wearing Roman segmented armour and a helmet, holding up a flaming sword.
 By the angel's right foot are two lions, one biting the other, representing war; by the left foot are four putti looking upwards, representing peace.